plyght/helium-macos/README.md

 ### Setting up the build environment

 1. Install Python 3 via Homebrew: `brew install python@3`
-2. Install `httplib2` via `pip3`: `pip3 install httplib2`, note that you might need to use `--break-system-packages` if you don't want to use a dedicated Python environment for building Ungoogled-Chromium.
+2. Install Python dependencies via `pip3`: `pip3 install httplib2 requests pillow`, note that you might need to use `--break-system-packages` if you don't want to use a dedicated Python environment for building Ungoogled-Chromium.
 3. Install LLVM via Homebrew: `brew install llvm`, and set `LDFLAGS` and `CPPFLAGS` environment variables according to the Homebrew prompt.
 4. Install Ninja via Homebrew: `brew install ninja`
 5. Install GNU coreutils and readline via Homebrew: `brew install coreutils readline`